People who had their Kenmore, Frigidaire or Electrolux oven catch fire, overheat or melt.

-By sharing your story with us, you may be able to help get a class action lawsuit started.
-If a lawsuit is filed and is successful, you may be able to receive money for the cost of your oven and any property damage the fire caused.
+If the lawsuit is successful, you may be able to receive money for the cost of your oven and any property damage caused by a fire.

-Dozens of consumers who experienced problems with their Kenmore ovens and ranges have taken their complaints online.
-In many cases, these individuals said they noticed the unintended overheating in enough time to prevent the appliances from catching fire, but often had to disconnect the electric running to these stoves to do so.
-Others claimed that the fires not only damaged their stoves, but also spread to other parts of their homes, damaging their property and posing a serious injury risk to themselves and their families.
+Dozens of consumers who experienced problems with their Kenmore ovens and ranges have posted similar complaints online.
+In many cases, these individuals said they noticed the unintended overheating in enough time to prevent the appliances from catching fire, but often had to disconnect the electricity running to these stoves to do so.
+Others claimed that when the ovens did catch fire, surrounding property was also damaged.

 Some of these complaints can be read below [sic throughout]:

-If filed, a class action lawsuit could help potentially thousands of consumers seek compensation for their stoves and any damage they caused.
+If the class action lawsuit is successful, potentially thousands of consumers could seek compensation for their stoves and any damage they caused.
 Furthermore, a lawsuit could help hold the manufacturer accountable for releasing the product into the marketplace.

 Attorneys working with ClassAction.org are still investigating Kenmore oven issues.
 To help with their investigation, they’ve asked us to help connect them to people who had their Kenmore ovens catch fire.
 If this happened to you, tell us about it by contacting us here.
 You may be able to join in on a class action lawsuit and get your money back for the stove and any damage it caused.

 Once you get in touch, one of the attorneys we work with may reach out to you directly to explain more.
 This doesn’t cost anything and you’re not obligated to take legal action simply because you contacted us or spoke with an attorney about your rights.